github/training-kit/paths/graphql/05-another-query.md

   nav: "github-graphql"
 main-content: |

-  This is another query example, meaning we're asking the server (GitHub) to give us some specific information.
-We're asking for the ID of an issue so that we can use it when we post our information as a mutation in the next step.
+  Let's build another query.
+We'll ask GitHub for the ID of an issue so that we can post to that issue using the API in a later step.

-  1. Build a query to find an issue ID of the repository owned by GitHubSchool named `graph-ql`.
-Search for the ID of issue number 1.
-Below is the start of the query, however, we left some of the **fields** out so you can try to build the query yourself.
-If you run into any issues building the query, the full code can be found in the "Tell me why" section.
+  1. Build a query to find [this issue](https://github.com/githubschool/graph-ql/issues/1)'s unique identifier, or `id`.
+  > Below is the start of the query, however, we left some of the **fields** out so you can try to build the query yourself.
+See the full code in the "Tell me why" section.

               query FindIssueID {
                 repository(owner: "githubschool", name: "graph-QL") {
                    {